 The main challenge for this problem is testing T-minor freeness, where T is an arbitrary tree.
-The simple case in which T is a k-vertex star, for some $k \ge 2$, provides a good illustration to the underlying main idea.
-In this case we may select a random vertex and start a BFS at this vertex, stopping whenever either we encounter a layer with at least k vertices or we explored more
+The simple case in which T is a k-vertex star, for some $k \geq 2$ , provides a good illustration to the underlying main idea.
+In this case we may select a random vertex and start a BFS at this vertex, stopping whenever either we encounter a layer with at least k vertices or we explored more than $4k/\epsilon$ layers (or we explored the entire connected component).
+In the first case, we found a desired minor and can safely reject, whereas in the second case we found a set of at least $4k/\epsilon$ vertices that is separated from the rest of the graph by less than dk edges.
+Thus, if the graph G = ([N], E) contains at least $(1 - \epsilon/4) \cdot N$ start vertices that do not lead the algorithm to reject,

-4Note that any cycle-free graph is a forest, and if the number of trees in this forest is t, then the difference between the number of vertices and the number of edges in the graph equals t.
-The two-sided error tester of [GR02] estimates the number of edges and the number of connected components in the graph, and conducts the adequate computation.
-The number of connected components is estimated by the number of connected components that have more than $O(1/\epsilon)$ vertices, whereas the latter number is approximated by exploring the neighborhood of a few randomly selected vertices.
+The number of connected components is estimated by the number of connected components that have $O(1/\epsilon)$ vertices, whereas the latter number is approximated by exploring the neighborhood of a few randomly selected vertices.